 If you don’t have or don’t want to use macadamia nuts, just omit them.
 You can also substitute them with your favorite nuts: almonds, walnuts, pecans, even pistachio.

-Chocolate chip shortbread cookie dough
+Make the chocolate chip shortbread cookie dough

 A collage of 4 process photos for making chocolate chip shortbread cookie dough